 This all plays out as utterly ridiculous, though frankly, Everett's character isn't that nice even early in the film, when he's supposed to be "charming".
 So Madonna – one of the stiffest and most uninteresting actresses ever to be placed in front of a camera – feels really bad and just wants everyone to be happy.
 Then, in another completely silly plot twist, it turns out that she's been a lying, nasty idiot all along.
 But guess what?
 That's right: it all works out in the end.

 John Schlesinger's reputation as a director sure has gotten a lot of mileage out of his classic Midnight Cowboy.
 But that was over 30 years ago.
 These days I wouldn't trust him to direct traffic.
 The Next Best Thing is a mess: it looks like an overlit student film and is shot and edited haphazardly.
 There's no sense of pacing; decent character actors show their faces and are given absolutely nothing to do; the music (by the usually dependable Gabriel Yared) is trite; Madonna looks like a sweating, leathery ghoul throughout.
-All in all a joyless, dreadful, and headache-inducing experience.
+All in all, a joyless, dreadful, headache-inducing experience.